 At the 2016 ASCO Annual Meeting, Vice President Joe Biden talked about the Moonshot Initiative and what the future of cancer research offers.

 Oncology professionals from around the world are in Chicago for the ASCO Annual Meeting.
 There, they will discuss the latest advances and newest thoughts in cancer research.
-These studies provide a glimpse into the exciting future of precision medicine.
+Some of those advances focus on improving the quality of care and patients’ access to it.